aestebant/mlhat/results/README.md

 | *Friedman's $\chi^{2}$* | 156.14 | 226.44 | 227.5 | 138.91 | 96.754 | 140.51 | 248.11 | 97.893 | 156.34 | 220.96 | 97.11 | 130.14 |
 | *Friedman's p-value* | 2.2e-16 | 2.2e-16 | 2.2e-16 | 2.2e-16 | 5.362e-14 | 2.2e-16 | 2.2e-16 | 3.264e-14 | 2.2e-16 | 2.2e-16 | 4.596e-14 | 2.2e-16 |

-And the critical distance plots are available under the [critical_distances](https://github.com/aestebant/mlhat/blob/main/results/evolution) folder.
+And the critical distance plots are available under the [critical_distances](critical_distances/) subfolder.
 For example, the subset accuracy post-hoc test shows that there are six statistically different groups at 99% of confidence, with MLHAT in the first one:

 ![cd for subset acc](critical_distances/t_subset_acc.jpg)

 ## Concept-drift adaptation

 Finally, the evolution of the main multi-label classification metrics during the prequential evaluation of MLHAT against the main state-of-the-art methods included in the experimentation is shown.
 For example the figure below shows the evolution on Yelp.
-For the rest of the datasets included in this work, see the [evolution](https://github.com/aestebant/mlhat/blob/main/results/evolution) folder.
+For the rest of the datasets included in this work, see the [evolution](evolution/) subfolder.

 ![prequential evol in yelp](evolution/p_Yelp.jpg)